Answering Related Questions: Introduction

 \textbf{Planted problems.} Planted problems, and their main representative, the planted clique problem~\cite{Jerrum92}, ask to distinguish between a~(plain) random graph (usually $\mathcal G(n,1/2)$) and the ``same'' random graph augmented by some edges forming a~solution to an \NP-hard problem; be it by adding all the edges on a~selected vertex subset (\textsc{Clique}) or the edges of a~spanning cycle (\textsc{Hamiltonian Cycle}).
 The search variant consists of actually reporting this planted solution.
 In some way, \rel$(\Pi, \dist, d)$ is a~\emph{planting} problem instead.
 It is about editing the inputs with features that make them---at~least to the \emph{editor}---easily identifiable as positive or as negative instances.

-For the sake of our first motivation, it is desirable that the edited instances remain as typical as possible.
-In particular, it is highly preferable that they are challenging to solve for other parties than the editor.
-In that respect, the abovementioned suggested solution to \rel$($\textsc{$k$-Coloring}$, \distd, k-1)$ and \rel$($\textsc{$k$-Coloring}$, \diste, {k+1 \choose 2} - k)$ is dissatisfying.
-As previously observed, a~way to not pollute the \textsc{$k$-Coloring} dataset with trivial instances all containing a~clique of size $k+1$ is to tune the metric.
-A~more relevant problem is then \rel$($\textsc{$k$-Coloring}$, \dist, d)$ where $\dist$ sets a~large distance (possibly infinite) between two graphs with distinct clique numbers.

-Another similarly displeasing solution is that of~\cref{thm:ham-cycle-easy-n/3}: when handling \rel$($\textsc{Ha\-mil\-tonian Cycle}$, \diste, d)$ with $d=n/3$, we sometimes create trivially negative instances by disconnecting the graph, and more specifically by isolating a~vertex.
-Again, this can be prevented by modifying the distance function.
-For example, one could impose that two graphs at a~finite distance from each other have the same vertex subsets of connected and 2-connected components.

-These more problem-specific metrics are suggestions for potential future work.
-In this paper, we chose to limit the distances between graphs to $\distd$ and $\diste$.
-Besides, we find interesting the question of the minimum $d$ for which \rel$($\textsc{Ha\-mil\-tonian Cycle}$, \diste, d)$ is polynomial-time solvable, that is, in plain English: How many edge editions are necessary and sufficient to be efficiently conclusive on whether a~graph is Hamiltonian?
-We like that our framework encompasses many fairly natural questions like this one, which, to our knowledge, have not been explored in this exact form.

-\textbf{Edge modification problems.} Edge modification problems ask, given a~graph $G$ and a~non-negative integer~$k$, whether at~most $k$~edges of $G$ can be edited (i.e., added or removed) for the resulting graph to land on a~particular graph class~$\mathcal C$.
+\textbf{Edge modification problems.} Edge modification problems ask, given a~graph $G$ and a~non-negative integer~$k$, whether at~most $k$~edges of $G$ can be edited (i.e., added or removed) for the resulting graph to belong to a~particular graph class~$\mathcal C$.
 Most often, the parameterized complexity of these problems with respect to~$k$ is investigated.
 There is a~recent survey on the topic~\cite{Crespelle23}.

 Conceptually, this is close to \rel$(\Pi_{\mathcal C}, \diste, k)$, where $\Pi_{\mathcal C}$ is the recognition problem of class~$\mathcal C$.
 Let us highlight the key differences.
 The most obvious one is that, unlike in the edge modification problem to~$\mathcal C$, instances of~\rel$(\Pi_{\mathcal C}, \diste, k)$ can be addressed by creating a~negative instance.
 Another important difference is that edge modification problems almost exclusively focus on classes~$\mathcal C$ that are easy to recognize, such as forests, interval graphs, or cographs.
 Indeed, if the problem is already \NP-hard when $k=0$, there is not much to be done.
-On the contrary, in \rel$(\Pi_{\mathcal C}, \diste, k)$, $k$ is part of the problem \emph{not} of the input, and we try and establish the smallest $k$ such that a~polynomial-time algorithm exists.
-Therefore in our case, $\Pi_{\mathcal C}$ \emph{shall be} hard.
+On the contrary, in \rel$(\Pi_{\mathcal C}, \diste, k)$, $k$ is part of the problem specification, \emph{not} the input, and we try and establish the smallest $k$ such that a~polynomial-time algorithm exists.
+Therefore in our case, $\Pi_{\mathcal C}$ is intended to be hard.